 - Mix ¼ cup of sugar with 1 tablespoon of cinnamon.
 Roll the donuts in the cinnamon sugar mixture.

-- To make a chocolate glaze, in a small microwave safe bowl, microwave the chocolate chips and butter in 30 second increments, stirring after each increment.
+- To make a chocolate glaze, in a small microwave safe bowl, microwave 1 cup of semi-sweet chocolate chips and 2 tablespoons of butter in 30 second increments, stirring after each increment.
 It should take about 2 minutes for the chocolate to melted.
 When the mixture is completely melted, add ¼ cup of whole milk and stir until combined.
 The mixture will thicken as it cools.
 Dip the donuts in the chocolate or spoon the chocolate over the donuts for a chocolate glazed donut.

 - If you find that the toppings are not staying on the donut or the donuts are too cool, brush some melted butter onto the donuts and then roll them in powdered sugar or cinnamon sugar.